 In addition, to minimize the bias of the assessment as a result of the Candidate's background or the context of the learning environment, the Unit developed assessments that allow the Candidate to communicate his or her assignments in a medium that best suits his or her strengths and to provide multiple opportunities for Candidates to improve their score on those assessments.
 In this way, Candidates are assured that the key assessments that determine their level of proficiency as a CTE teacher are clearly tied to disciplinary and teaching standards (accuracy), scored by rubrics using multiple instructors (consistency), and developed to support and reflect the diversity and strengths of all learners (fairness).

-Areas for Improvement: The Unit needs to describe how they maintain records of formal candidate complaints and their resolutions, a method to document complaints and their resolutions.
+(REJOINDER) SUMMARY FOR LEEWARD COMMUNITY COLLEGE SATEP REVIEW PROGRAM SELF STUDY REPORT LEEWARD COMMUNITY COLLEGE RESPONSE they maintain records of formal candidate complaints and their resolutions, a method to document complaints and their resolutions.